 At the beginning of the century, Manchester United used the emblem of his hometown as a logo.
 The main elements of the logo: a shield with three yellow stripes, a ship, a heraldic hoofed wolf with antlers of a moose, a lion, bees, a knight’s helmet, and the motto “Concilio Et Labore.”
 The same club badge was at Manchester City.

 In the mid-20th century, the team had a new emblem, which was officially introduced in 1948.
 It depicts a rectangular shield with a sharp base, divided by a horizontal line.
 At the top is a ship – a symbol of urban trade.
 At the bottom is the devil, a reflection of the nickname Red Devils.
 To the right and left are soccer balls.
 The balls are placed between the semicircular frames with the words “Manchester United Football Club.”

 In the 1960s, the club changed the logo, inspired by the city emblem.
 Instead of the devil, three diagonal stripes appeared on the shield.
 Instead of balls, flowers are painted.
 They are white like York roses, although Manchester is in Lancashire County.

 The version of the emblem, which was used until 1960, is restored.
 Three yellow lines intersect the lower part of the shield, as on the city emblem.
 Red and yellow tones dominate the design.

 In 1973, the shield on the logo turned yellow.
 A red devil with a trident appeared on it again.

 1998 – present

 Shortly before the new millennium, the inscription “Football Club” disappeared from the logo.
 She was replaced by the word “United,” which was supposed to make the brand more international.
-Fans did not like this decision, so the owners of the Avram and Joel Glazer team promised to consider restoring the previous logo.
+Fans did not like this decision, so the Avram and Joel Glazer team’s owners promised to consider restoring the previous logo.